aawaheed/magic/backend/files/misc/common-startup-files/default.md

 - [type] is mandatory name of new machine learning type
 - [system_message] is optional and the system instruction used during inference
 - [auth] is an optional comma separated list of roles.The user must belong to at least one of these roles to be able to use machine learning type.
+- [max_context_tokens] is an optional value and is maximum number of tokens of RAG data and "context" that will be sent to OpenAI during requests.
+  - If you're creating an AI agent it is typically better to set this at somewhere between 40,000 and 60,000
+  - Defaults to 12,000 tokens.

 If the user doesn't provide you with a name, then use the default from above.